 ACH Transfer Limits Pose a Problem for Consumers

-It turns out the $2,000 a month limit could increase to $5,000 a month after you build credibility but there is not a specified time period.
+It turns out the $2,000 a month limit from UFBDirect could increase to $5,000 a month, after you build credibility, but there is not a specified time period.
 Another MyBankTracker user left a post in our Reviews section detailing the same problem.

-According to old-guy rule the ACH transfer limit of $1,500 was a problem among others he was experiencing with the bank.
+According to old-guy rule, the ACH transfer limit of $2,000 was a major problem among others he was experiencing with the bank.
 He states, “To be told they ALLOWED me have access to half my money as a COURTESY is indescribable.”

 Each bank operates slightly differently when it comes to rules regarding ACH transfers.
 If you are thinking of using your account along with ACH transfers here are some key questions you should ask your bank: